hschuelter/gamedev-projects/README.md

 🏓 **Pong** - Started with the classic!
 Great for learning basic physics, collision detection and adding gameplay juice.

-🗡️ **JRPG Prototype** - Just turn-based combat for now, planning to add story systems, and all those RPG mechanics I grew up loving.
+🗡️ **JRPG Prototype** - Just turn-based combat for now, planning to add story systems, and a roguelike system.

-🧛 **Vampire Survivors Clone** - Bullet-hell mayhem!
+🧛 **Mystic Survivors** - Bullet-hell mayhem!
 Learning about spawning systems, performance optimization and upgrade systems.

 ## Why This Repo Exists